fncnt/librna-sys/README.md

 export LIBRNA_LIB_DIR=/path/to/librarydirectory # default: /usr/lib
 ```

-Afterwards the crate can be used as a dependency in `cargo.toml`:
+Afterwards the crate can be used as a dependency in `Cargo.toml`:

 ```toml
 [dependencies]